Ahadmoen/Medicine_Forecasting/README.md

 # Hospital Medicine Demand Forecasting

-> FYP — FAST NUCES · Hamza Nadeem & Ahad Moeen
+> FYP — FAST NUCES · Hamza Nadeem

 A complete pipeline that takes one year of hospital dispensing records and forecasts how much of each medicine will be needed for the **next 3-4